 The term "Cross Timbers" refers to an ecological region of woodland and forest vegetation in central and eastern Oklahoma.
 Although Cross Timbers also occur in Kansas and Texas, over half of the estimated 4.8 million hectares of that region are found in Oklahoma, making it the state's most abundant woody vegetation type.
 Albeit the Cross Timbers are the western most extension of the oak-hickory forest of the eastern United States, it is not accurate to describe Cross Timbers simply as forest.
 In fact, the Cross Timbers is a mosaic of forest, woodland, and prairie.

 Nevertheless, the most important tree species in the Cross Timbers are post oak and blackjack.
 Both are slow growing, low in stature, intolerant of shade, they reproduce from root sprouts and have limited commercial value.
 A number of other trees and shrubs are also common, such as black hickory, bitternut hickory, black oak, shumard oak, and red cedar.
 Grasses found in the Cross Timbers are those of surrounding grasslands: little bluestem, big bluestem, and Indian grass.
 Animal species such as black bear, bison, Carolina parakeet, and passenger pigeons once roamed freely in the Cross Timbers.
-Presently, the black-capped vireo and least tern are two federally listed endangered species found in the vegetation.

 Cross Timbers forests occur on deep, coarse-textured soils derived from sandstone, whereas fine-textured soils derived from shale and limestone support woodland and grassland vegetation.
 Whether a stand of Cross Timbers vegetation is woodland or forest in aspect depends upon fire.
 Fire destroys saplings less than two inches in diameter, thus reducing the number of trees and favoring the growth of grasses.